 By default EditPad automatically copies the selected text into the search panel when you prepare to search when the selection does not span multiple lines.
 If no text was selected, EditPad copies the word under the text cursor.
 If the selection spans more than one line when you open the search panel then EditPad automatically turns on the "selection only" option.
 You can disable this behavior by turning off the option to use the selected text as the default search term.
 Then opening the search panel shows it with the last search term you entered.

-If there is a selection that spans multiple lines then by default EditPad turns on the Selection Only search option when you prepare to search.
+By default EditPad turns the Selection Only search option on or off when you prepare to search depending on whether there is a selection that spans multiple lines or not.
 You can disable this by turning off the option to automatically turn on "selection only" when multiple lines of text are selected.

 Turn on "give the main editor keyboard focus when a search match is found" if you want to be able to immediately edit the search match after doing a Find First or Find Next.
 You can press F3 on the keyboard to continue to the next search match even when the editor has keyboard focus and even after the search panel has been closed.
 But if you prefer to be able to continue editing the text you're searching for rather than the text found, turn this option off.